Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Introduction

-In this manuscript, we study the original nondimensionalized Gatenby--Gawlinski model~\eqref{GG-pde} and prove the formal results of \cite{FHR} regarding the existence of fast and slow TW solutions\footnote{See the discussion in \S\ref{S:DIS} regarding using the techniques of this manuscript to analyze TW solutions found in \eqref{GG-pde22} and \eqref{GG-pde33}.}.
-Moreover, we explain -- from a mathematical perspective -- the origin of the interstitial gap.
-We focus on the two critical cases $p=0$ (fast TW solutions) and $p=1/2$ (slow TW solutions).
-To prove the asymptotic results from \cite{FHR}, we rewrite the PDE model \eqref{GG-pde} in its traveling wave framework upon introducing $(z, t) := (x - \eps^p c \tau, \tau)$ with $p =0$ or $p=1/2$ and with $\mathcal{O}(1)$ wavespeed $c$.
+To prove Theorems \ref{thm_1} and \ref{thm_2} (and thus rigorously justify the asymptotic results from \cite{FHR}), we rewrite the PDE model \eqref{GG-pde} in its traveling wave framework upon introducing $(z, t) := (x - \eps^p c \tau, \tau)$ with $p =0$ or $p=1/2$ and with $\mathcal{O}(1)$-wave speed $c$.
 TW solutions to \eqref{GG-pde} now correspond to stationary solutions in this new framework and the problem reduces to studying heteroclinic orbits in an ordinary differential equation (ODE).
 Next, we use the multi-scale structure of \eqref{GG-pde} to write this resulting ODE problem in a five-dimensional {\it slow-fast} system of first order ODEs~\cite{K15}\footnote{Note that the \textit{slow} and \textit{fast} in \textit{slow-fast system} is not related to the \textit{slow} and \textit{fast} in \textit{slow TW solution} and \textit{fast TW solution}.
 This terminology is standard in the GSPT literature and we decided not to change it.}.
 For the fast TW solutions there will be one {\it fast component} and four {\it slow components}, while the slow-fast splitting for the slow TW solutions is three fast components and two slow components.
 The details regarding the formulation of the slow-fast systems are given in \S\ref{S:SET}.